 BOARD COMPOSITION

-The Board comprises seven directors, with three executive directors, four independent non-executive directors.
-The biographical details of all Directors are set out in pages 13 to 15 of this annual Report.
+The Board comprises seven Directors, including three executive Directors and four independent non-executive Directors.
+The biographical details of all Directors are set out in pages 13 to 15 of this Annual Report.

 APPOINTMENT AND RE-ELECTION OF DIRECTORS